 Ms Tesch says she loves teaching her students about diversity, using her Paralympic experience as a case study and is proud to have won a medal from every Olympic Games that her students have been alive.

-Additionally, UON is very proud of all our graduate’s achievements.
-In particular, the following UON alumni play a crucial role in making the Rio 2016 Olympic Games a success beyond the sporting arena.
+The following UON alumni played a crucial role in making the Rio 2016 Olympic Games a success beyond the sporting arena.

-Dr David Hughes was named Medical Director to the Rio Olympic Team in October 2013.
+Dr David Hughes was Medical Director to the Rio Olympic Team.

-His role will see him provide advice to the Australian Olympic Committee (AOC) on matters related to the health and wellbeing of athletes and the execution of medical services provided to the Australian Olympic Team.
+His role was to provide advice to the Australian Olympic Committee (AOC) on matters related to the health and wellbeing of athletes and the execution of medical services provided to the Australian Olympic Team.

-Dr Hughes is also the Chief Medical Officer at the Australian Institute of Sport (AIS), and is the first individual to simultaneously fill both the AIS and Australian Olympic team lead medical roles.
+Dr Hughes is the Chief Medical Officer at the Australian Institute of Sport (AIS), and was the first individual to simultaneously fill both the AIS and Australian Olympic team lead medical roles.

-Ms Bronwyn King is the designer of the commemorative, two dollar Olympic and Paralympic coins.
+Ms Bronwyn King designed the commemorative, two dollar Olympic and Paralympic coins.
 Creating the five designs, Ms King says she took inspiration from the flow of movement preformed in sport and the iconic Olympic rings.
-Across the five coins there are 32 sport motifs representing the majority of sports Australia is competing in.
+Across the five coins there were 32 sport motifs representing the majority of sports Australia competed in.

 Ms King graduated from UON with a Bachelor of Natural History Illustration in 2008 and has gone on to be the Royal Australian Mint’s youngest designer.